Alcohol And Anger: A Violent Cocktail

 What to do about a person who is angry and drunk

 If your partner is acting belligerent, day-to-day life can be difficult and even dangerous.
-You may not be able to predict what will make your partner angry or how they will respond when they’re intoxicated.
+You may not be able to predict how they will behave when they mix anger and alcohol.
 Because of this, there is no definitively effective way to prevent your partner from blowing up.
 This is never your fault; if your partner is angry and drunk, there is nothing you can say or do to cause or prevent an outburst – their anger is almost always inevitable.

-Many partners of people who get angry when drunk find that, while they can’t prevent their partner from acting aggressively towards them, they can minimize the amount of harm done to them by creating and using a safety plan.
-Having a safety plan in place can help a partner of a belligerent drinker better respond to dangerous situations, giving them several ways to get away from an angry outburst before things become violent.
+Many partners of people who exhibit alcohol-related anger find that, while they can’t prevent their partner from acting aggressively towards them, they can minimize the amount of harm done to them by creating and using a safety plan.
+Having a safety plan in place can help a partner of a belligerent drinker better respond to the dangerous effects of mixing alcohol and anger, giving them several ways to get away from an angry outburst before things become violent.
 If you’re struggling to create a safety plan for yourself, consider the following strategies:

 • Watch your partner’s drinking habits and try to identify any patterns in their behavior leading up to an argument or outburst.
 If, for example, you notice that they start to become aggressive after the third drink, see if you can find an excuse to get away from them before they reach that point.